n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 ### Piece rendering

-- Each piece is rendered as a fabric.js Group containing:
+- Each piece displays the corresponding section of the source image, clipped to the piece's shape (including tabs and recesses).
-    - A **main path** (SVG path) filled with the corresponding section of the source image via a pattern fill.
+- Each piece has a thin outline ("stroke") drawn on top, in color `#88aacc` with a width of 1px.
+The stroke opacity fades as more neighbors snap to the piece
-    - An optional **border path** (white stroke, 1.5px) drawn only along the flat (border) edges of edge/corner pieces.
-Center pieces have no border path.
+  (see Snap section).
-- Stroke color: `#88aacc`, width 1px, with opacity that fades as more neighbors snap (see Snap section).
+- Pieces on the outer border of the puzzle additionally have a white border, 1.5px wide, drawn only along their flat (border) edges.
+Center pieces have no such border.
-- The border path includes invisible anchor points at the bounding box corners of the main path, so fabric.js computes identical dimensions for both paths.
+- Clicks/hits on a piece only register on the actual piece shape, not on its bounding rectangle.

 ## Initial Piece Placement